-Banzai’s Event Marketing Spotlight profiles leaders in event marketing, demand generation, and field marketing who are changing the marketing game through B2B events and webinars.
+Banzai’s Event Marketing Hero series profiles leaders in event marketing, demand generation, and field marketing who are changing the marketing game through B2B events and webinars.

 I recently caught up with Heng Hua Wang, Demand Gen Manager and expert at Hubb.